Unveiling the infancy of planetary systems

 Project Goals

-UNVEIL will bridge the gap between exoplanets and planet-forming disks by directly observing and modeling the assembly of massive planets in disks at large orbital radii.
-Combining cutting-edge observational programs and ambitious modeling efforts, I will:
+UNVEIL will bridge the gap between exoplanets and planet-forming disks by directly observing and modelling the assembly of massive planets in disks at large orbital radii.
+Combining cutting-edge observational programs and ambitious modelling efforts, I will:

 - Assess the onset of hydrodynamical instabilities facilitating the formation of planetary cores.